Everything you need to know from the basics through advanced features

 Set Presentation Order for Score Interpretations

-Below that is where you can set the presentation order for the score interpretations.
+Below is where you can set the presentation order for the score interpretations.

-(Please note that this setting is only relevant when you also select to show score explanation text for “All score ranges” in the “How Users Receive Their Results” section under the “Results” tab.)
+(Please note that this setting is only relevant when you also select to show score explanation text for “All score ranges” in the “How Respondents Receive Their Results” section under the “Results” tab.)

-Here you can choose whether to display the user’s score band first or to display the score explanations in the order you specify on this page.
+Here you can choose whether to display the respondent’s score band first or to display the score explanations in the order you specify on this page.

 Show Score as a Percentage

-Moving down the page, there is an option to display users’ scores as a percentage of the total possible score.
+Moving down the page, there is an option to display respondents’ scores as a percentage of the total possible score.

 When you check this option, your assessment range changes from the minimum and the maximum number of points available to 0% to 100% of the total possible score.